Edible Cookie Dough

 A Note on Serving Size

-This healthy edible cookie dough recipe yields about 1 1/3 cups, more or less depending upon how crazy you decide to get with the mix-ins (I used 1/4 cup of mini chocolate chips).
+- This healthy edible cookie dough recipe yields about 1 1/3 cups, depending upon how crazy you decide to get with the mix-ins (I used 1/4 cup of mini chocolate chips).
 Feel free to scale it up to share or halve the recipe and call it edible cookie dough for two (or, erm, edible cookie dough for one).

 While I will probably always fall in Camp Baked Cookie versus Camp Cookie Dough, I really did enjoy this edible cookie dough recipe.

-One of the wonderful things about it (in addition to the fact that it makes edible cookie dough safe to eat) is the immediacy.
+One of the wonderful things about it (in addition to the fact that it makes cookie dough safe to eat) is the immediacy.
 Though it tastes best after it has refrigerated for an hour or two, a spoonful—or several spoonfuls—eaten directly from the bowl as soon as you finish stirring it together won’t disappoint.
 Eating dough from the bowl is baker’s prerogative after all!

 Edible Cookie Dough